 Bubble Watch: The latest update

-Updating the NCAA tournament picture after a busy Friday on the bubble Editor's note: This file has been updated to include all games through Friday.
+Editor's note: This file has been updated to include all games through Saturday.
 RPI and SOS numbers will update in the morning.

 Atlantic Coast Conference

 If only.
 That's the operative phrase for Maryland fans Saturday following the Terrapins' hard-fought ACC semifinals loss to North Carolina.
 If only Maryland, a clearly talented team but one with its share of flaws, had played like it did in Greensboro, the entire season would have been different.
 If only Maryland could play like that more than three times a year.
 If only the Terps had lined up something more than the 300th-ranked nonconference schedule.
 If only the Terps had won a few more non-Duke games against the RPI top 150, against whom they went just 5-11.
 Were a couple more of those things not hypotheticals, these guys wouldn't be off the bubble the night before the selection committee finalizes its work.
 Instead, they most certainly are and are thus off the Bubble Watch page once and for all.